gemrest/germ/README.md

 The Ultimate Gemini Toolkit.

 Germ is a toolkit for the Gemini protocol which aims to have a little something for everyone.
-At the moment, Germ has **ZERO** dependencies, and Germ will continue to try its hardest to have as few dependencies as possible.
+At the moment, Germ has **ZERO** dependencies (unless you use the `request` feature), and Germ will continue to try its hardest to have as few dependencies as possible.

 ## Features